 Obedience training may take some time and patience, but in the end, you will be left with a better companion dog, except in the case of the command.

-foxhounds should be trained to lease and should be kept in the lead whenever they are out of the enclosure in a safe place.
-They will follow the “prey” regardless of what their owners have ordered.
+Foxhounds should be trained to lease and kept in the lead whenever they are out of the enclosure in a safe place.
+They will follow the “prey” regardless of their owners’ orders.

 The English Fox Hounds have a sloping shell in which they are happy to perform for everyone, including strangers, as they arrive home.

 In that sense, they are good watchdogs, but despite the natural distrust of strangers, they are easy prey and do not have the protection of a guard dog.

 English Foxhounds are known for their independent nature and stubbornness, which can make training challenging.
 However, they can become loyal and obedient companions with consistency, patience, and an understanding of their hound temperament.